mcneel/developer.rhino3d.com/_guide_topics/rhinocommon/loading-tool-palettes-mac.md

 ## Load the Tool Palette

 1. In order to load the tool palette, you must reference *RhinoMac.dll* and *Rhino.UI.dll*.
-In *Xamarin Studio*, right-click on the project entry in the *Solution Explorer* and select *Tools* > *Edit File*.
+In *Visual Studio for Mac*, right-click on the project entry in the *Solution Explorer* and select *Tools* > *Edit File*.
 This opens up the *csproj* file for your project as xml text in the code editor.
 1. Find the area of the xml near where *RhinoCommon* is being referenced and add the following entries:

         <Reference Include="Rhino.UI">